Signs of Ambien Use

 There have been reports of acute intoxication (to the point of impairing focus and driving ability) eight hours after taking Ambien in 10-15 percent of women.

 Another risk of Ambien abuse is overdose.
-Unintentionally overdosing on Ambien alone is unlikely but not impossible.
-Mixing the substance with other central nervous system depressants like alcohol can quickly turn fatal.
+While Ambien alone can cause an overdose, mixing the substance with other central nervous system depressants like alcohol greatly increase the risk of overdose, respiratory failure, and death.

 Questions about treatment?